dotnetdeveloper20xx/DeveloperShortNotes/README.md

 * Making the template method public instead of protected, or making too many methods abstract without default behavior.

-## 22. Visitor Pattern
+## 22. Visitor Pattern in C#

 ## Definition

 The Visitor Pattern is a behavioral design pattern that allows adding new behaviors to existing classes without modifying them.
-It achieves this by separating the behavior into a separate visitor object that can be applied to the target classes.
+It separates the behavior into a separate visitor object that can be applied to the target classes.

 ## When to Use

 * When you need to add new operations to a class hierarchy without modifying the existing classes.
 * When you want to separate the logic for performing operations from the object structure.
-* When you have a complex object structure with many related classes and you want to perform operations on them without altering their definitions.
+* When you have a complex object structure with many related classes and want to perform operations on them without altering their definitions.

 ## Key Components